ns-develops/ns-develops/README.md

 <br>
 `💼 I'm intrested to work with creative spirits, environments and hybrid opportunities / coworking`
 <br>
-`🧠 My brain like to have many tabs open, when i'm not learning programing or building things, my current obsessions read about psychology and patterns, philosophy and little physics`
+`🧠 My brain like to have many tabs open, when i'm not learning programing or building things, my current obsessions is to read about psychology and patterns, philosophy and little physics`
 <br>
 <br>
 👾 [Portfolio](https://yourwebsite.com)